Cantera/cantera/doc/sphinx/reference/onedim/nonlinear-solver.md

 Where $ \Delta x^{(k)} $ is a vector that represents a correction to the current solution that will take the solution from $ x^{(k)} $ to $ x^{(k+1)} $.
-During each iteration this correction vector changes and during during the iteration process it should reduce in size until it becomes zero.
+During each iteration this correction vector changes and during the iteration process it should reduce in size until it becomes zero.
 This correction vector points in the direction that will drive the solution towards a zero error.